LGuilhermeRodrigues/MediaPipeUnityPlugin/README.md

 # MediaPipe Unity Plugin Pose Tracker

+⚠️ If you have openned Unity Editor before following the instructions below, you will have problems with .meta files and other errors.

-This repo. was used to change the build settings of the MediaPipeUnityPlugin and create a smaller asset bundle, with only the pose tracker model.
+This repo. was used to change the build settings of the MediaPipeUnityPlugin and create a smaller asset bundle, with only the pose tracking model.

 Before opening the Unity Editor: